 She has addressed world leaders and top economists, had an audience with the pope and been named Sweden's woman of the year.
-Now the teenage activist is set to sail across the Atlantic in a climate-neutral yacht.
+The teenager's role in driving a youth climate movement has made her a global icon.

 The morning of August 20, 2018, the first day back at school after the summer break, was perhaps one of the last of Greta Thunberg's life to be truly private.
 That was the morning the 15-year-old first sat down outside the Swedish parliament in Stockholm, a lone figure with a piece of cardboard hand-painted with the words "Skolstrejk för klimatet" — school strike for the climate.

 For three weeks leading up to the Swedish parliamentary election, Thunberg skipped school.
 After that, she began to strike every Friday, pledging to continue boycotting classes for as long as it took for the Swedish government to live up to the Paris Agreement on climate change.
 On her Twitter account, she called her campaign "Fridays For Future."

 From the first of those Fridays, she was no longer alone outside parliament but joined by others who believed in what she was doing.
 The movement soon spread to other Swedish towns and across national borders to Germany, Belgium, the UK and elsewhere.
 By early 2019, #fridaysforfuture had become a truly global movement, with strikes on every continent.